HPCBio/variant-analysis-workshop/_extras/guide.md

 My goal is to teach episodes 1 and 2 and get partway through episode 3 (reading VCFs) on the first two-hour day.

+In episode 1, `DNAStringSets` are not super important for the rest of the lesson, so cover those quickly.

+The code from `snpStats` in episode 4 for getting linkage disequilibrium vs. physical distance is hacky enough that I think it is better to just give them the code and demonstrate it rather than do live coding.

 ## Technical tips and tricks

 ## Common problems